At this moment the current water temperature in El Capitan Island is -. The average water temperature in El Capitan Island today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Tuesday, 5th of December of 2023, the sun rose in El Capitan Island at 8:06:05 am and sunset was at 3:21:12 pm.
-In the high tide and low tide chart, we can see that the first high tide was at 6:53 am and the next high tide will be at 6:19 pm.
-The only low tide of the day was at 1:00 pm.
+Today Monday, 18th of March of 2024, the sun rose in El Capitan Island at 6:57:56 am and sunset will be at 7:06:17 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 1:31 am and the next low tide at 3:16 pm.
+The first high tide was at 7:36 am and the next high tide will be at 10:28 pm.

-The tidal coefficient today is 39, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 41.
-The day ends with a tidal coefficient of 44.
+The tidal coefficient today is 32, a very low value, which means that there will not be a great difference between high tide and low tide.
+The currents will also be very small.
+At noon the tidal coefficient increases to 35.
+The day ends with a tidal coefficient of 40.

 We can compare these levels with the maximum high tide recorded in the tide tables for El Capitan Island which is of 13.8 ft and a minimum height of -3.3 ft.

-The following graph shows the progression of the tidal coefficient in the month of December of 2023.These values give us a rough idea of the tidal amplitude in El Capitan Island, forecast in December.
+The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in El Capitan Island, forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in El Capitan Island, the wind in El Capitan Island and the surf forecast in El Capitan Island before you go fishing.